Markov chain Monte Carlo estimation of default and recovery: dependent via the latent systematic factor: Likelihood

 D\"{u}llmann and Trapp (2004) estimate $\bm{\theta}_R$ by MLEs via maximization of (\ref{eqn_likelihoodR}) with respect to $\bm{\theta}_R$, where $x_t$ is replaced with $\hat{x}_t$ given in (\ref{eqn_xt2}).
-Due to numerical difficulties D\"{u}llmann and Trapp (2004) took a two-step approach to maximize the above log-likelihood function: the parameter $\sigma$ is estimated first by historical volatility $\widehat{\sigma_h}$ of the recovery rates, and then parameters $\mu$ and $\omega$ are estimated conditional on $\widehat{\sigma_h}$.
+It was found that searching numerically for the maximum likelihood of the recovery model may provide spurious results.
+Thus they took a ``feasible maximum likelihood" approach that involves two steps to estimate the recovery parameters.
+In the first step, the volatility parameter $\sigma$ was estimated by the historical volatility

-{\it \bf Remark:} In the ML estimation performed by D\"{u}llmann and Trapp (2004), the default likelihood function $\ell_D(\bm{\theta}_D)$ is used for the estimation of $(p,\rho)$ and $X_t$, and then the recovery likelihood function $\ell_{\overline{\bm{R}}}(\bm{\theta}_R, \bm{x})$ is used for the estimation of $(\mu, \sigma,\omega)$, conditional on estimated $(p,\rho)$ and $\bm{x}$, and with $\sigma$ estimated separately from historical volatility.
-For Bayesian inference, however, the joint likelihood function (\ref{eqn_joint_L}) of both default and recovery processes has to be used for the inference of the model parameters; or use (\ref{eqn_joint_Lx}) if $X_t$ are treated as extra parameters.
+In the second step, parameters $\mu$ and $\omega$ were estimated conditional on $\sigma=\widehat{\sigma}_h$.
+It is important to note that setting $\sigma=\widehat{\sigma}_h$ is conceptually incorrect because this historical volatility $\widehat{\sigma}_h$ is the volatility of the average annual recovery rates that does not include the cross-section variability, while model parameter $\sigma$ is the measure of the overall recovery variability.
+One can easily correct this by setting $\sigma\sqrt{\omega}=\widehat{\sigma}_h$ which is valid in the limit of large number of defaults.